This Year, Try Campsgiving: Everything You Need to Cook a Classic Holiday Meal in the Great Outdoors

 For many, a classic Thanksgiving holiday is a big gathering with lots of family and friends at a beautifully decorated house.
 But between the ongoing coronavirus pandemic and the uncertainty surrounding large group get-togethers, it’s no surprise some people are looking for an alternative way to celebrate the holiday—something a bit smaller, a bit different.
 What better way to fulfill those requirements than by turning Thanksgiving into a camping trip?

-Thanksgiving while camping, or what we’ll refer to as #Campsgiving, may seem a little far-fetched—but actually, both REI and the National Parks Service are encouraging people to #OptOutside this holiday.
-It’s a great way to experience the beauty of nature in the fall, forge fun new Thanksgiving memories, and celebrate the holiday without involving your entire extended family (if you’re so inclined).
+Thanksgiving while camping, or what we’ll refer to as #Campsgiving, may seem a little far-fetched—but actually, it’s a great way to experience the beauty of nature in the fall, forge fun new Thanksgiving memories, and celebrate the holiday without involving your entire extended family (if you’re so inclined).
 Of course, Campsgiving will require lots of planning around where you can camp, which camping gear you’ll need to bring, and so on.
 But more importantly: How do you make a Thanksgiving meal, which is normally prepared over several hours in a fully equipped kitchen, in the woods over a campfire?

 The biggest thing to keep in mind is for your cooking appliances to be effectively limited to either a propane-powered stove-top or a fire, according to Jennifer Scism, co-founder and chef of Good To-Go, a backpacking food supplier.
 This means that any dishes traditionally done in an oven have to be approached a little differently.
 In order to get close to the effect of an oven, you’ll definitely want to bring along a good cast-iron Dutch oven.